 Stezaker conjures with seeing and blindness, the visible and invisible, presence and absence.
 He slices strips off film stills, recalibrating and reorienting the drama.
 Sometimes he cuts out shapes from stills, directing our attention both to what has been removed and what remains.
 In some works, he cuts the figures out of stills and lays these stills over other stills where the figures remain, catching figures and figure-shaped absences in a dance.
 It’s all very René Magritte.

 In addition to collages, Lost World includes poignant found-object-sculptures: a selection of antique mannequin hands, offering a repertoire of gestures.
-There’s also a film, Crowd, presenting hundreds of film stills of crowd scenes, each for one frame only, in a bewildering blur.
+There’s also a video, Crowd, presenting hundreds of film stills of crowd scenes, each for one frame only, in a bewildering melange.